sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 The easiest way to describe what a box plot looks like is just to draw one.
 Click on the ``Box plot`` check box and you will get the plot shown on the lower right of :numref:`fig-boxplot1`. jamovi has drawn the most basic box plot possible.
-When you look at this plot this is how you should interpret it: the thick line in the middle of the box is the median; the box itself spans the range from the 25th percentile to the 75th percentile; and the “whiskers” go out to the most extreme data point that doesn’t exceed a certain bound.
+When you look at this plot thit is how you should interpret it: the thick line in the middle of the box is the median; the box itself spans the range from the 25th percentile to the 75th percentile; and the “whiskers” go out to the most extreme data point that does not exceed a certain bound.
 By default, this value is 1.5 times the interquartile range (IQR), calculated as *25th percentile - (1.5 \* IQR)* for the lower boundary, and *75th percentile
 \+ (1.5 \* IQR)* for the upper boundary.
 Any observation whose value falls